 However, as your archives start to grow and the hard drives fill up, it becomes challenging to keep track of your images and expensive to purchase more disk space.
 This is why deleting images should be a part of your workflow.

 It can be a daunting task though… Especially if you’ve just imported hundreds or even thousands of photos.
 Deleting every single file manually would take hours, if not days.

-Luckily, there’s a simple way to delete multiple images in Lightroom by using a couple shortcuts.
+Luckily, there’s a simple way to delete multiple images in Lightroom by using a couple of shortcuts.

 The typical way to delete an image is by right-clicking on it and selecting Remove Photo from the drop-down menu.
 However, this is extremely time-consuming if you’re deleting bulks of images; quite honestly, that’s way too much work for me.

-To make it even quicker you can turn CapsLock on.
+Turn CapsLock on to make it even quicker.
 By doing so, Lightroom automatically moves to the next image after rejecting or rating an image (in other words, you don’t need to navigate using the arrows).

-When you’ve flagged (rejected) all the images you want to delete, hit Command + Delete (Ctrl + Delete on a PC) on your keyboard.
-This opens a popup window where you can choose to either delete all rejected photos from Lightroom (Remove) or the HDD (Delete from Disk).
+When you’ve flagged (rejected) all the images you want to delete, hit Command + Delete (Ctrl + Backspace on a PC) on your keyboard.
+This opens a pop-up window where you can choose to either delete all rejected photos from Lightroom (Remove) or the hard drive (Delete from Disk).